shellspec/shellspec/README.md

 All contributions are welcome!

-ShellSpec use an peculiar coding style as for shell scripts to realize high performance, reliability and portability, and the external commands that allowed to use are also greatly restricted.
+ShellSpec uses a peculiar coding style to assure high performance, reliability and portability, and the external commands allowed to use are greatly restricted.

 We recommend that you create WIP PR early or offer suggestions in discussions to avoid ruining your work.